majeinfo/chaingun/README.md

 Chaingun is made of 2 parts :

 - a Player which role is to inject requests to the tested server(s)
-- a Manager that provides a Web interface to manage the Players
+- an optional Manager that provides a Web interface to manage the Players

 Players can be run in standalone mode : this is the easiest way to proceed and may be sufficient when the expected test load can be applied by only one Player.
 In such a case